diegoddie/Bitcoin_exchange/readme.md

 - [MongoDBCompass](https://www.mongodb.com/products/compass) - Tool for visualizing the MongoDB data

 ## _🚀 Future Upgrades_
 I am already working on future updates and implementations.
 The goal is to continue to update this project as I expand my knowledge.
 Currently, the upgrades in the pipeline are:
+* Improve responsiveness for mobile devices
 * Better management of the CoinMarketCap API call
 * Token authentication
 * Endpoint management with Django Rest Framework